 During your time in Chile, you will live with a host family and attend a local school.
 Part of your exchange experience will be:

 School: Most students attend private schools and are placed in the third year of high school studies.
-Courses at any type of schools are generally compulsory so you will not have the option of choosing classes.
+Courses at any type of schools are generally compulsory so you will not have a large degree of flexibility when it comes to selecting classes.
 Students will study Spanish, math, history, science, music, art and physical education.

-Additional Costs: YFU will pay for registration and tuition fees for enrollment in school, but students must cover the costs of books, uniforms and activities fees (approx. $200), and transportation (approx. $100 per month).
-Personal spending money of approximately $200 per month is recommended.
-If you struggle with the language, you may be asked to participate in an intensive Spanish language course at an additional cost of $500.
+Additional Costs: YFU will pay for registration and tuition fees for enrollment in school, but students must cover the costs of textbooks, uniforms, activity fees, and transportation (approx. $100 per month).

 Visa Information: The visa process for students going to Chile is complicated and may involve multiple trips to a consulate.
 While students are on the exchange program in Chile, their parents may be required to visit the consulate again to obtain additional visa documents.
 Students requiring a visa may need to initiate an FBI background check as part of the visa application process.
 This background check can take 12 weeks or more to complete, so it is recommended that students initiate this process as soon as possible.
 Please visit the Embassy of Chile webpage and find the consulate that has jurisdiction over your state for more information.
 Beginning in July 2014, the Chilean Government now requires that all foreign students under the age of 18 bring a copy of their birth certificate translated to Spanish and legalized in the Chilean consulate.
 This document is in addition to the natural parent authorization to leave Chile which also must be legalized at the Chilean Consulate.
 Students are responsible for paying all fees associated with obtaining the visa, including travel to the consulate or embassy if necessary.